nov-solutions/sol-web/README.md

 # Sol

-Sol is a web app SDK that enables developers to create reliable, robust, and responsive web apps in minutes.
+Sol is a web app SDK that enables developers to create robust, reliable and responsive web apps in minutes.

 © nov